Azure/azure-sdk-for-net/eng/common/TestResources/New-TestResources.ps1.md

 ### -SubscriptionId
 Optional subscription ID to use for new resources when logging in as a provisioner.
 You can also use Set-AzContext if not provisioning.

-The default is the Azure SDK Developer Playground subscription ID.
+If you do not specify a SubscriptionId and are not logged in, once will be automatically selected for you by the Connect-AzAccount cmdlet.

+Once you are logged in (or were previously), the selected SubscriptionId will be used for subsequent operations that are specific to a subscription.

 ```yaml
 Type: String